Praveeja-Sasidharan-Suni/stock-analysis/README.md

 # Stock Analysis With Excel VBA
 ## Overview of the Project
-Steve wants to help his parents to buy some profitable shares by analysing and running some automated VBA macros.In this challenge,we are writing VBA code to automate some tasks to do DQ Analysis and all stocks analysis too.Later ,will edit and refactor the  solution code to loop through all the data one time in order to collect the same informations.
+Steve wants to help his parents to buy some profitable shares by analysing and running some automated VBA macros.In this challenge,we are writing VBA code to automate some tasks to do DQ Analysis and all stocks analysis too.Later ,will edit and refactor the  solution code to loop through all the data one time in order to optimize the code.
 Then, we will determine whether refactoring our code successfully made the VBA script run faster.

 ### Purpose
 As part of an assignment for the UT Data Boot Camp, an initial stock analysis was conducted for Steve.
 The original code was then refactored to loop only once.
 The purpose is to determine if the refactored changes made an impact on the run time.